Sgt. Kenneth E. Thompson was born on September 24, 1915, to Lloyd &

 General Hospital at Ft.
 Lewis, Washington.

-He was given a 104 day furlough and finally discharged, from the army, on June 11, 1946.
+Kenneth returned home and was given a 104 day furlough and finally discharged, from the army, on June 11, 1946.
 After the

 war, he worked as a salesman.